hjinu/VIBE-Music/README.md

-## YT Music
+## VIBE Music

-A simple Mac app wrapper using WKWebView for [YouTube Music](https://music.youtube.com) that allows YouTube Music to run as a standalone process.
+A simple Mac app wrapper using WKWebView for [VIBE (바이브)](https://vibe.naver.com) that allows YouTube Music to run as a standalone process.
 Supports:

 - Media Keys
 - Keyboard shortcuts